 Open formats – Also they don’t use any proprietary formats.
 In fact, it supports most of the common formats like JSON, Apache ORC, Apache Parquet and others.

 Open interfaces – The interfaces are industry standard ANSI SQL compatible and standard JDBC / ODBC drivers can be used to connect to any reporting / dashboarding / notebook tool.
 And because it is open source, industry standard language clauses continue to be added in and expanded on.

 Open cloud – The stack is cloud agnostic and without storage natively aligns with containers and can be run on any cloud.

-Open data lakehouses allow consolidation of structured and unstructured data in a central repository at cheaper cost and removes the complexity of running ETL, resulting in high performance and reducing cost and time to run analytics.
+Open data lakehouses allow consolidation of structured and unstructured data in a central repository, the open data lake, at cheaper cost and removes the complexity of running ETL, resulting in high performance and reducing cost and time to run analytics.

 - Bringing compute to your data (decouple of compute and storage)

 - Flexibility at the governance/transaction layer

 - Flexibility and low cost to store structured and semi/unstructured data

 - Flexibility at every layer – pick and choose which technology works best for your workloads/use case

 Now let’s dive into the stack itself and each of the layers.
 We’ll discuss what problems each layer solves for.